warrior-cravings/warrior-cravings.github.io/index.md

 <img src="images/mockups/vendors_userpage.png">

-#### View Today's Specials

-Get a chance to see the specials being served on campus today!

 ## Vendor Profile

 In the Vendor Profile (upon approval of the Admin), you get a chance to expose and share your food to all the users.